esimov/diagram/README.md

 # Start the application
 $ diagram
 ```
+Once you are inside the terminal application you can create, edit or delete the ascii diagrams.
+By pressing `CTRL+d` you can convert the ASCII art into a handwritten diagram.
+The `PNG` file will be saved into the `output` folder relative to the current path.

 A shell script is included to watch the output folder and automatically open the generated image files, however `inotifywait` is required for the Linux distribution.
 Use the following command to install it on Ubuntu:

 ```bash